Thomas-Cowie-Engineering/Python-Sort-algorithm-visualiser-app/README.md

 This is an app made in python that has 4 main sections:

+1. Login/Signup system - User's can create an account or sign up.
+A user must sign up to access the app.
+2. Home Screen -

 1. Login/Signup system

 <img width="645" height="377" alt="image" src="https://github.com/user-attachments/assets/08573220-da94-497d-a435-0ca465a65d94" />